-My guidance: keep your mind occupied and hands busy if social interactions raise your anxiety level.
+Keep your mind occupied and hands busy if social interactions raise your anxiety level

 Sign-up for a community service project.
 Working alongside others who share the same “giving back” values is an easy and meaningful way to be more social.

 Become a mentor.
 Being social doesn’t always need to involve cocktail parties and making small talk with strangers.